 The holy grail vitamin A

 When it comes to skincare, this is one of the most well-researched vitamins.
 It is essential for cellular renewal as it regulates healthy cells’ growth and division, supporting skin repair and rejuvenation.

 - Dry skin: If you find your skin is dry, sallow and flaky, it can help to boost the natural exfoliation process of your skin, revealing a youthful, glowing complexion.

 - Oily skin: This balancing vitamin is perfect for oily, combination and ageing skin types.
 It helps to regulate oil production, controlling acne and breakouts.

 - Fissures on the feet: A lack of vitamin A can cause a build-up of thickened, rough skin on the bottom of the feet.

-There are eight different classes of B vitamins, all of which come from different sources and each one plays an important role.
+There are eight classes of B vitamins, all of which come from different sources, and each one plays an important role.